 The Shenandoah Community School District Board of Education believes it is important to seek out and consider student ideas, viewpoints, and opinions regarding the district's educational program.
-To provide student input, the Board may include one non-voting representative(s) from the student body.
+To provide student input, the Board shall include at least [insert number] non-voting representative(s) from the student body.